Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 - Can you complete all interactions with a mouse?
 Good.
 - Can you complete all interactions with a keyboard?
 Fantastic.
 - Can you complete all interactions with a touch screen?
 Wonderful.
-- [Can a single task be completed with multiple input methods](https://www.w3.org/WAI/WCAG21/Understanding/concurrent-input-mechanisms) (For example, switching between using the mouse and keyboard to navigate)?
-It needs to be flexible.
+- [Can a single task be completed with multiple input methods?](https://www.w3.org/WAI/WCAG21/Understanding/concurrent-input-mechanisms) It needs to be flexible.
+For example, can a task be completed switching between using the mouse and keyboard to navigate.
-- Check all keyboard shortcuts to make sure they don’t conflict with others (in the operating system, browser, and possibly with different language keyboards than the one you are using).
+- Check all keyboard shortcuts to make sure they don’t conflict with others.
+This usually includes checking the operating system, browser, and possibly with different language keyboards.
 - Keyboard shortcuts need to be configurable/remappable.
 - Keyboard shortcuts cannot be the only way to use a feature.
 There must be at least one other option.
 - Keyboard shortcuts, in general, are better the fewer keys you have to press at once.
 Aim for no more than three.
 Consider how you have to move to hit the keys, and reconsider your choices if you feel like a contortionist.
 - The tab order needs to make sense/follow visual reading order.
 - All interactive areas need to be focusable.
-- [Focus needs to be visible](https://www.sarasoueidan.com/blog/focus-indicators/) (and please, make it a good, high contrast, multi-background considerate visible focus).
+- [Focus needs to be visible.](https://www.sarasoueidan.com/blog/focus-indicators/) Please, make it a good, high contrast, multi-background-considerate visible focus.
 - What happens when you run whatever assistive tech you have available over it?
-Review expectations for that type of assistive tech and compare that the experience matches up (while keeping in mind that if you don’t use assistive tech every day, your experience will not be the same as someone who does).
+Review expectations for that type of assistive tech and compare that the experience matches up.
+Please keep in mind that if you don’t use assistive tech every day, your experience will not be the same as someone who does.
 - [Interactions must be designed to minimize user error](https://www.w3.org/WAI/WCAG21/Understanding/input-assistance).
 [If the interaction is a high stakes one, the user is warned or has extra protection surrounding the action](https://www.w3.org/WAI/WCAG21/Understanding/error-prevention-legal-financial-data).
 - Have you never thought about this behavior from an accessibility perspective before?
 Go give it a search on the internet and bring up the question in your review.

 #### All of the above and more

 - Check for consistency.
-This could be anything from keeping the same name for a tool in documentation, or ensuring matching interactions for the same type of use case in a user interface.
+This could be anything from keeping the same name for a tool in documentation, consistent capitalization for text, or matching user interactions patterns across a piece of software.
 - [Errors, warnings, or similar feedback info should not only inform users about what happened but also how to address what happened](https://accessibility.huit.harvard.edu/provide-helpful-error-messages).
 - Does this collect user info in some way?
 If it does, it must only collect what is absolutely necessary.
 This information also needs to be secure long term.
 - [Is there red?
 Is there green?
-Are these colors used together?](https://baselinehq.com/blog/colourblindness-information-ui-design-red-green-problems-tips-tricks.html) If these colors have meaning, find another color palette and/or additional method to convey that.
+Are these colors used together?](https://baselinehq.com/blog/colourblindness-information-ui-design-red-green-problems-tips-tricks.html) If these colors have meaning, find another color palette and/or additional method to convey that meaning.
 - What configuration/settings options are available?
 Make sure they are accessible and ask yourself if there’s anything missing.
 - Are there translations for this?
 If so, try translating it and check that the interface is responsive.
 - Bonus points for [supporting mirroring for interfaces based on language](https://material.io/design/usability/bidirectionality.html).